AjitRajendran/Salesforce-Metadata-Navigator/README.md

 ## 📈 Impact on Productivity
 Salesforce Helper is designed to reduce metadata navigation time by up to 50%, allowing Admins to focus on solving business problems rather than searching for technical details.

+## 🚀 How to Install & Use

+Since this is a developer-focused toolkit, you can install it manually in seconds:

+1. **Download the Code:** Click the green `Code` button above and select `Download ZIP`, then extract it to a folder on your computer.
+2. **Open Chrome Extensions:** In your browser, go to `chrome://extensions/`.
+3. **Enable Developer Mode:** Toggle the switch in the top-right corner to **On**.
+4. **Load the Tool:** Click the `Load unpacked` button and select the folder where you extracted the files.
+5. **Connect:** Open any Salesforce tab, click the **Salesforce Helper** icon in your toolbar, and start saving time!

+---

+## 📖 User Guide

+### 1. Beautifying Formulas
+Copy any complex Salesforce formula and paste it into the **Beautifier** tab.
+The tool will instantly restructure the logic.
+Click **Copy Formatted Formula** to paste it back into Salesforce.

+### 2. Finding Fields
+Select an Object from the dropdown.
+Use the filter bar to find specific fields.
+Click the field label to jump directly to that field's setup page in Salesforce.

+### 3. Managing Flows
+In the **Flows** tab, search for any Flow by name.
+You will see a list of all versions.
+Active versions are highlighted in green for quick identification.